Trump Tariff Ruling, Texas Abortion Medication Bill, New Dietary Guidelines

 He can do anything he wants, practically speaking, because the Republicans in the House and Senate have yet to show it's ready or they're ready or willing to stop him.

-And Fair Senior Contributor Ron Elving, thanks so much.
+And Paris Senior Contributor Ron Elving, thanks so much.
+Thank you, you, Scott.

 Wade three years ago.